japila-books/apache-spark-internals/docs/tools/spark-shell.md

 TIP: Spark shell is particularly helpful for fast interactive prototyping.

 Under the covers, Spark shell is a standalone Spark application written in Scala that offers environment with auto-completion (using `TAB` key) where you can run ad-hoc queries and get familiar with the features of Spark (that help you in developing your own standalone Spark applications).
 It is a very convenient tool to explore the many things available in Spark with immediate feedback.
-It is one of the many reasons why link:spark-overview.adoc#why-spark[Spark is so helpful for tasks to process datasets of any size].
+It is one of the many reasons why spark-overview.md#why-spark[Spark is so helpful for tasks to process datasets of any size].

 There are variants of Spark shell for different languages: `spark-shell` for Scala, `pyspark` for Python and `sparkR` for R.